JohnSnowLabs/spark-nlp/docs/_posts/murat-gunay/2022-06-30-bert_classifier_finbert_fls_en_3_0.md

 ## Description

-Pretrained Text Classification model, adapted from Hugging Face and curated to provide scalability and production-readiness using Spark NLP. `finbert-fls` is a English model originally trained by `yiyanghkust`.
+FLS Pretrained Text Classification model, adapted from Hugging Face and curated to provide scalability and production-readiness using Spark NLP. `finbert-fls` is a English model originally trained by `yiyanghkust`.

+Forward-looking statements (FLS) inform investors of managers’ beliefs and opinions about firm's future events or results.

+Classes: `Specific-FLS`, `Non-specific FLS`, or `Not-FLS`

 {:.btn-box}
 <button class="button button-orange" disabled>Live Demo</button>